|www.ethanwiner.com - since 1997|

 If you watch an expert cellist playing a difficult piece, it is tempting to think, "That must be very hard to do."
 But obviously it is not hard for that cellist!
 I have a wise friend who once pointed out "It's only hard if you can't do it."
 Becoming good enough to perform an advanced piece with ease is what's difficult.
 Playing any instrument is a lifetime commitment, and the best cellists are those who continue to practice their craft every day.

-Ethan Winer lives in New Milford, Connecticut and plays the cello in the Danbury Symphony.
+Ethan Winer lives in New Milford, Connecticut and at the time this was written played the cello in the Danbury Symphony.
 He produced the "Cello Master Class" videos featuring Bernard Greenhouse and has, at various times, earned a living as a studio musician, computer programmer, audio engineer, composer/arranger, and technical author.
+HIs video A Cello Rondo has received nearly two million views, though the version linked here is a newer "high definition" render.
+Also see this interview I did with Kyle at the Play Cello web site.

 Entire contents of this web site Copyright © 1997- by Ethan Winer.
 All rights reserved.